kulak91/dataharbor/readme.md

 ## Important Note on Environment Setup

-**It is critical to use Node 20 when starting Dataharbor.** Failing to do so will result in the environment variables not being loaded properly, which can lead to unexpected behavior or errors.
-Ensure that you configure your setup accordingly.
+Use **Node 20** for Dataharbor startup to ensure proper loading of environment variables and avoid errors or unexpected behavior

 ### Frontend